-Because applications of graphene have the potential to spur advances in a variety of sectors — from transport to medicine to electronics — it’s easy for companies to exaggerate their activities.
+Because applications of graphene have the potential to spur advances in a variety of sectors — from solar cells to integrated circuits— it’s easy for companies to exaggerate their activities.
 Indeed, the UK’s Financial Conduct Authority has warned in the past of scams concerning graphene.

 1. Applied Graphene Materials (LSE:AGM)

 Market cap: GBP 16.31 million

 Applied Graphene Materials has developed a proprietary “bottom-up” process for producing high-specification graphene.
 The company’s belief is in the graphene’s potential to enhance the characteristics of other materials.

 The company offers graphene powder and is also able to disperse graphene powder across a range of matrices.
 Applied Graphene received a Nobel Prize in 2010 and launched graphene prosthetics in 2017.
 That same year, Puraglobe used the company’s graphene in a new product called Graphenics.